peaceroad/vsce-p7d-markdown-it-figure-with-p-caption/README.md

 ### iframe/embed example

 If there is a caption paragraph, a iframe element is wrapped by figure element.
-Basically, `f-iframe` is assigned to the class attribute of the figure element.
-However, note that class attribute's value of the caption depends on the original caption label. (for now).
+Basically, for embedded type iframe and blockquote elements, when a figure element is attached, this extension adds `class="f-embed"` to the figure element.

 ```md
 Figure 1.
 A caption.